What is Business Email Compromise and how can you prevent it?

 Unlike traditional malware-based attacks, BEC schemes exploit human psychology rather than technical vulnerabilities.
 Attackers meticulously study organizational hierarchies, communication patterns, and business processes to craft convincing impersonation attempts that bypass conventional security controls.

-BEC attacks are particularly dangerous because they:
+BEC attacks are particularly dangerous because they bypasses the controls most companies rely on.

 The current BEC threat landscape